 7. Taste the Local Flavors at Aeon Mall Narita

-Aeon Mall Narita is a shopping mall close to the airport which you can get to by catching a bus from Narita to Keisei Narita station (Adult one way: 210 yen, running about every 15 minutes).
+Aeon Mall Narita is a shopping mall close to the airport, which you can get to by catching a bus from Narita to Keisei Narita station (Adult one way: 210 yen, running about every 15 minutes).
 The 174 stores range from food and clothing to entertainment, starting with a large supermarket (Aeon Style) to fashion stores, lifestyle goods, and a variety of restaurants.

 Inside the mall, there are event spaces where stores from around Japan sell local foods or music concerts are held.
-The food court has 12 stores with Japanese, Western and Chinese cuisine, ice cream, donuts, sweets, a baby room, and kids corner.
+The food court has 12 stores with Japanese, Western and Chinese cuisine, ice cream, donuts, sweets, a baby room, and a kids corner.

 8. Buy Exclusive Japanese Sneakers at ASBee Aeon Mall Narita

 On the 2nd floor of Aeon Mall Narita is ASBee Narita which sells popular sneaker brands like NIKE, Adidas, Converse, PUMA, SKECHERS, New Balance, and casual shoes such as Lee, Timberland, and Redwing.
-They also have kids, business shoes, and ladies’ shoes.
-They also stock shoes limited to ASBee, Japan only editions, and made in Japan.
+They also have kids, business shoes, and ladies' shoes.
+They also stock shoes limited to ASBee, Japan-exclusive editions, and made in Japan.

 9. Get Trendy Travel Goods at Stylish Travel

 Inside Narita Airport Terminal 2 is a variety store with a fun and fashionable “Stylish Travel” concept, they have an ample selection of travel goods and popular fashion items.
 Unique stickers, tin badges, key rings, Narita Airport exclusive design t-shirts, suitcases, reusable shopping bags, all make a good travel partner.
-Why don’t you take a look before heading to immigration?
+Why not take a look before heading to immigration?

 Narita International Airport second passenger terminal building Main Building 4F M4072, 1-1, Furugome, Furugome, Narita-shi, Chiba, 282-0004